EPDM rubber (ethylene propylene diene methylene rubber), is a type of synthetic rubber, which can be used in a wide range of applications.

 Our sponge rubber is a closed cell sponge so water cannot penatrate.
 It's a proprietary blend with zero fillers.
 Typical applications are door seals, trunk seals, hardtop roof rails, and some hood-to-cowls.

-Our dense rubber is blended to provide maximal sealing propeties while maintaining flexibility and supleness.
+Our dense rubber is blended to provide maximal sealing properties while maintaining flexibility and suppleness.
 Typical applications are windshiled and rear window gaskets, some hood-to-cowls, and most molded items like vent windows, bumpers, grommets, lock pillar fillers, and quarter window leading edges.